Yield Stress Materials in Soft Condensed Matter

 The rheological consequences of the glass transition are readily observed in the flow curves shown in Fig.~\ref{fig:Ch1Fig1Ludo}(a) \cite{Petekidis:2004}.
-An extended Newtonian regime is observed for $\phi < \phi_G$, which defines a density dependent viscosity, $\eta(\phi)$ that is seen to increase very rapidly as the density increases towards $\phi_G$.
+An extended Newtonian regime is observed for $\phi < \phi_G$, which defines a density-dependent viscosity, $\eta(\phi)$ that is seen to increase very rapidly as the density increases towards $\phi_G$.
 A finite yield stress $\sigma_y$ emerges as the glass transition is crossed for $\phi > \phi_G$, which increases as the colloidal glass concentration is increased further.
-In the vicinity of the glass transition, $\phi \approx \phi_G$, a shear-thinning regime is observed, where $\sigma \simeq \dot{\gamma}^n$ with $n<1$, underlying the general fact that the rheology of glassy suspensions occurs mostly out of the linear regime.
-In fact, accurate measurements of the viscosity in hard sphere suspensions are scarce, and often limited to a modest dynamic regime \cite{Cheng:2002}.
-In the glass phase, the flow curve is typically well described by the Herschel-Bulkley law, which efficiently incorporates both the yield stress and shear-thinning behaviors in a single empirical model.
+In the vicinity of the glass transition, $\phi \approx \phi_G$, a shear-thinning regime is observed, where $\sigma \simeq \dot{\gamma}^n$ with $n<1$, illustrating the general fact that the rheology of glassy suspensions occurs mostly out of the linear regime.
+In fact, accurate measurements of the linear viscosity in hard-sphere suspensions are scarce, and often limited to a modest dynamic regime \cite{Cheng:2002}, precisely because it is challenging to access the linear rheological regime.
+In the glass phase, the flow curves are typically well described by the Herschel-Bulkley law, which efficiently incorporates both the yield stress and shear-thinning behaviors in a single empirical model.